HaoranZhuExplorer/CNN_With_Expert_Advice/README.md

 Figure from professor Anna Choromanska's class slides[3]<br>

 ### First thought
-What's different from the orginal range is, predictions of the two experts is in range [0,1,2,3,4,5,6,7,8,9].
+What's different from the original range is, predictions of the two experts is in range [0,1,2,3,4,5,6,7,8,9].
 Each prediction represents the data belongs to a specific number in MNIST dataset or specific fashion item in Fashion MNIST dataset.
 The original loss function does not hold any more.
 Thus, we need to do some changes to loss functions.

-The first thought of mine is normalization: We can normalize the predictions into range [0,1], which means the orignal prediction is divided by 10, the new range of two experts predictions will be [0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9].<br>
+The first thought of mine is normalization: We can normalize the predictions into range [0,1], which means the original prediction is divided by 10, the new range of two experts predictions will be [0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9].<br>

 However, this idea makes loss functions meaningless: the number of prediction does not relate to the 'value' of the prediction.
 For example, in the first case, the first expert predicts 3, target is 4, which may mean the experts predict data is 'number 3 in MNIST' while the real target is 'number 4 in Fashion MNIST'.<br>